Online bin stretching lower bounds: Improved search of computational proofs: Online bin stretching

 \begin{definition}[Extension of bin-stretching instances] A real positive number $y$ is called an \textit{extension} of a bin-stretching instance $I = (x_1, \dots, x_k)$ if the sequence $(x_1, \dots, x_k, y)$ is a bin-stretching instance.
 We note the instance $(x_1, \dots, x_k, y)$ as $I\oplus y$.
-In a similar manner, a finite sequence of real positive numbers $(y_1, \dots, y_j)$ is an extension of $I$ if the sequence $(x_1, \dots, x_k, y_1, \dots, y_j)$ is a bin-stretching instance. \end{definition} After sending the items of an instance (which can be empty), only items that are extensions of the instance can be sent next.
+Similarly, a finite sequence of real positive numbers $(y_1, \dots, y_j)$ is an extension of $I$ if the sequence $(x_1, \dots, x_k, y_1, \dots, y_j)$ is a bin-stretching instance. \end{definition} After sending the items of an instance (which can be empty), only items that are extensions of the instance can be sent next.
 Here is a simple yet useful property on extensions: \begin{property} Let $I\in\mathcal{I}_{BS}$ be an instance, and $y$ be an extension of $I$.
-Then any $y'<y$ is also an extension of $I$. \end{property} \begin{proof} Since the items of the instance and the item of size $y$ can fit into $m$ bins of size 1, then the items of the instance and any item of size $y'<y$ can also fit into $m$ bins of size 1. \end{proof} We define an online bin stretching algorithm follows: an online bin stretching algorithm receives a set of objects $I$, an arrangement $P$ of these objects in the bins and a new object $y$ to be placed; it returns the index of the bin in which the algorithm places this new object.
-We write $\mathcal{A}_{BS}$ the set of all bin-stretching algorithms. \begin{definition}[Online bin stretching algorithm] An \textit{online bin stretching algorithm} associates to a triplet $(I, y, P)$, where $I = (x_1, \dots, x_k)$ being a bin-stretching instance, $y$ an extension of $I$, and $P = (P_1, \dots, P_m)$ a partition of the integers $\{1,\dots,k\}$, an integer between $1$ and $m$ (included). \end{definition}
+Then any $y'<y$ is also an extension of $I$. \end{property} \begin{proof} Since the items of the instance and the item of size $y$ can fit into $m$ bins of size 1, then the items of the instance and any item of size $y'<y$ can also fit into $m$ bins of size 1. \end{proof} An \textit{online bin stretching algorithm} decides in which bin to place a new item.
+More formally: \begin{definition}[Online bin stretching algorithm] An \textit{online bin stretching algorithm} associates an integer between $1$ and $m$ (included) to a triplet $(I, P, y)$, with $I = (x_1, \dots, x_k)$ being a bin-stretching instance, $P = (P_1, \dots, P_m)$ a partition of the integers $\{1,\dots,k\}$, and $y$ being an extension of $I$. \end{definition} We write $\mathcal{A}_{BS}$ the set of all bin-stretching algorithms.